Italy - Factors to watch on August 12

 UNICREDIT

 The signals in Europe are that between October and December Italy's GDP will show a "cautious rise", Unicredit CEO Federico Ghizzoni told La Repubblica on Saturday.
-Asked if he saw a new phase of banking consolidation and if UniCredit was interested in banks for sale such as, theoretically, Monte Paschi, Ghizzoni said: "we have not thought about this".
+Asked if he saw a new phase of banking consolidation and if UniCredit was interested in banks for sale such as, theoretically, Monte Paschi, Ghizzoni said "we have not posed the problem".

 TELECOM ITALIA